 Preserving historic buildings is imperative in Old Town.
 Through adaptive reuse, property owners rehabilitate buildings for modern use.

-Old Town is a part of the National Register of Historic Places.
-The National Register is a federal government list of historical districts.
-Old Town is considered a historical commercial district.
+Old Town is a part of the National Register of Historic Places, a federal government list of historical districts.

 As a historic district, the community takes pride in its value, Laura Krizov, Manager of Michigan Economic Development Corporation said.
 To maintain its value, she said historical districts capitalize on old characteristics.